-If a seller did not obtain an exemption certificate or the relevant information described in Answer 3, the seller may, within 120 days after it is requested by the Department of Revenue to substantiate a claimed exemption, either obtain, in good faith, a fully completed exemption certificate from the purchaser; or by some other means provide proof that the transaction was not subject to Wisconsin sales or use tax.
+If a seller did not obtain an exemption certificate or the relevant information described in Answer 3, the seller may, within 120 days after it is requested by the department to substantiate a claimed exemption, either obtain, in good faith, a fully completed exemption certificate from the purchaser; or by some other means provide proof that the transaction was not subject to Wisconsin sales or use tax.
 If the seller cannot prove that a transaction was exempt by one of these methods, the seller is not relieved from liability for the tax, interest, or penalties.

 A seller accepts an exemption certificate in good faith if the exemption certificate is fully completed and claims an exemption that: